structured-query-language/structured-query-language.github.io/ASOF-and-MATCH_CONDITION-join.md

 > Note that we are first calculating the `effectivity` or `state` of stock price at each of the interval using the `stock_price_asof` timestamp.
 This is an expensive operation.

-Here what the output of the `stock_price_effectivity` will look like:
+Here is what the output of the `stock_price_effectivity` will look like:

 | SYMBOL | START_TIME              | END_TIME                | PRICE |
 |--------|-------------------------|-------------------------|-------|